-You are literally starting from the ground up, and often spend time waiting for repairs and reconstruction to take place before you can even open the place.
+You are literally starting from the ground up and often spend time waiting for reconstruction to take place before you can even open the place.
 Another great benefit of ghost kitchens is the fact that they are extremely quick to set up.
 In fact, many businesses moving into our ghost kitchens have set up their space within a few weeks.

 4. Expand quickly

 You’d never imagine how fast you can grow your F&B business in so many locations thanks to ghost kitchens.
 Expand quickly, get your name to as many areas as possible, and watch your F&B business flourish.